 Literally, they deliberately eat shit.

 I feel like this show, being as mid as it is, just goes to show that Wauf is purely contrarian at heart and gigantically disingenuous.
-Everyone and their dog (that they rape) on this board was jacking this show off non-stop going "ZOMG IT'S A HECKIN SPIRITUAL SUCCESSOR TO WWD!!11!", fast foward a month or 2 and every retard that was saying it was "good" are suddenly frothing at the mouth whenever it's brought up because 'woeknis' or something.
+Everyone and their dog (that they rape) on this board was jacking this show off non-stop going "ZOMG IT'S A HECKIN SPIRITUAL SUCCESSOR TO WWD!!11!", fast foward a month or 2 and every moron that was saying it was "good" are suddenly frothing at the mouth whenever it's brought up because 'woeknis' or something.

 Naish has said that the second season will feature a nonbinary Trex, btw.